 We’re thrilled to continue delivering these exciting capabilities for you, empowering you to achieve more when managing multiple accounts with us.

-if you’re interested in the hierarchies and manager account shared library open beta.
 Thank you for continuing this journey with us!

 Please keep the feedback coming